flutter/website/src/docs/development/ui/navigation/deep-linking.md

 A full restart is required to apply these changes.

 ## Test on iOS simulator
-The `xcrun` command can be used to test on the iOS Simulator:
+Use the `xcrun` command to test on the iOS Simulator:

 ```
 xcrun simctl openurl booted customscheme://flutterbooksample.com/book/1